Camellia Garden

 In 2023, a new collection was added to the existing one, including 10 hybrids of Camellia azalea, of Chinese origin.
 This species is native to a remote area located in the mountainous region of Guangdong Province, China.
 It was discovered in 1985 and is listed on the IUCN Red List as being in Critical Danger of Extinction.
 This species stands out from other camellias for having a longer flowering period, from May to February, with vibrant red and pink flowers, simple, with petals slightly split at the end, and distributed on the stem in a way similar to that of azaleas.
 This unique collection was acquired by Parques de Sintra from the nursery of António Assunção (Park Flavius), a specialist in camellias, and enhanced the original collection in the Park of Pena.

 Ever since 2009, Parques de Sintra – Monte da Lua, S.A. has advanced with the study, classification and restoration of the extensive camellia collection in the Park of Pena, which includes 3,858 specimens primarily concentrated into four key locations: the Garden of Camellias, the Garden of Queen Amélia, the Garden of the Countess of Edla and the Tea Hill.
 This inventory included the mapping of the specimens using geographic information systems and the botanical identification of both the different species as well as the respective cultivars featuring in the collection.
-Currently, the gardens contain a total of 386 cultivars belonging to 38 different species and 26 hybrids.
+Currently, the gardens contain a total of 441 cultivars belonging to 37 different species.

 Species present in the Park of Pena Camellia Collection